muktihari/fit/cmd/fitconv/README.md

 Fitconv converts the FIT file into a CSV file, allowing us to read the FIT file in a human-readable format.

+Note:

-Note: Currently only Convert to CSV format is supported, other format might be added later when necessary.
+- Currently only Convert FIT to CSV format is supported, other format might be added later when necessary.

 ## Usage Examples